bryanmylee/godot-multiplayer/project/authentication/README.md

 We manage a custom fork of [`Iakobs`](https://github.com/Iakobs/godot-play-game-services)/[`godot-play-games-services`](https://github.com/bryanmylee/godot-play-games-services) to reduce global namespace conflicts.

 > In addition to setting up Play Games Services in Godot, Play Games Services has to be configured on the [Google Play Console](https://play.google.com/console/u/0/developers).
 Refer to the [Android build document](../android/README.md).

+### OAuth 2.0

+On the web, we use a OAuth 2.0 Web Client for user identity.
+Refer to the [Web OAuth 2.0 document](../services/web_oauth2/README.md).